 The position of slit, lens and the diffraction grating can be adjusted to obtain sharper bright light bands of the emission line spectrum that are projected onto the screen.

 Experiment:

-Part 1 - Conduct the experiment using Helium Source to obtain a calibration curve.
+Part 1 - Conduct the experiment using Helium Source (known wavelengths for spectral lines) to obtain a calibration curve.

 Plan your experiment for the measurements with Helium source.